freeCodeCamp/freeCodeCamp/guide/english/c/if-statements/index.md

 n is equal to 5 and m is equal to 10!
 ```

 Here's the first set of parenthesis: `n > m || n == 5`.
 This will be true if n is greater than m, or if n is equal to 5. n is not greater than m, but n is equal to 5.
-Because one of these things are true, and they are joined by an or, this statement will be true and the code within will be printed.
+Because one of these things are true, and they are joined by an OR, this statement will be true and the code within will be printed.

-Because the previous code was executed, it won't check the other else statements- those only get checked if the ones previous don't get checked.
+Because the previous code was executed, it won't check the other else statements - those only get checked if the previous ones don't get checked.
 Just for the sake of exercise, though, consider what the rest of the code would be checking. `n == 5 && m == 10` will be true if n is equal to 5 and m is equal to 10.
 This is true, but if n was 6 it would no longer be true and the code within that else would not be run.

 `!(n == 6)` uses parenthesis to make the operation more obvious.
 Just like in math, parenthesis can be used for order of operations: things within the parenthesis will be performed before things that are not within parenthesis.
 So in this case, `n == 6` will be evaluated, and is false.
-The `!`, 'not', flips this from false to true, so this operation returns true.
+The `!`, 'NOT', flips this from false to true, so this operation returns true.
 Like before, however, it will not run only because one of the previous statements was true that this is attached to would have already run.

 Finally, does `n > 5` evaluate to true?
 The answer is no, because n *is* 5, and so it is not greater than 5.
 As a result, this code will not evaluate to true.
 In order to make this evaluate to true, the `>=` operator should be used.